 During our two months in-country so far, the news has reported a number of lightning related-deaths on an ongoing basis.

 One such incident that left a particularly indelible impression on me involved a school room full of children.
 Lightning struck the metal roofing of the typical concrete classroom, killing 50 students.

-Turns out that the school had had a lightning rod installed on the roof for many years, but had removed it recently due to lack of strikes in the area in the past few years and budget considerations.
+Turns out that the school had had a lightning rod installed on the roof for many years, but had removed it recently due to lack of lightning strikes in the area over the past few years and budget considerations.

 Needless to say, by the time we made it back to town we were soaked and covered in red clay mud, horrid stuff to try to clean off if you’ve ever had to deal with it.

 (Luckily, the fine people at Mt.
 Elgon Hotel back in Mbale were nice enough to take care of my shoes for me!
-When I got them back, they were about as good as new and didn’t cost me a penny (though I tipped the friendly groundskeeper who made it his mission to purge my footwear of the Sipi).
+When I got them back, they were about as good as new and didn’t cost me a penny (though I tipped the friendly groundskeeper who made it his mission to purge my footwear of the Sipi)).

 When we made it back to Sipi village that afternoon, we stopped in at a small ma and pa chapati and chai joint (Sipi Coffee) — no, this ain’t India, but apparently the Indians have had quite an impact on Uganda cuisine, as chapati and chai are about as ubiquitous in Uganda as they are in India…perhaps even more so!

 All in all, we couldn’t be happier with our Sipi Falls experience, and our stay at Lacam Lodge.